davmac314/tosaithe-bb/README.md

     . = SEGMENT_START("text-segment", 0xffffffff80200000) + SIZEOF_HEADERS;

 Note that this kernel has a default starting address of `0xffffffff80200000` - that's 2MB past the lowest allowed address.
-That would give us a guaranteed-usable portion of the address space, although we don't need that for this example.
+That would give us a guaranteed-usable portion of the address space (i.e. the kernel might choose to map anything within that 2MB area) although we don't actually need that for this example.

 The rest just defines the output sections and specifies which segment they are output to.
 We put all code (`.text` sections) and read-only data in the `text` segment, and everything else in the